 - Spoon about 1/2 cup stuffing onto each fillet; roll up.
-Place seam side down in a greased 9-in. x 9-in. baking dish.
+Place seam side down in a greased 9x9-in. baking dish.
 Drizzle with butter and lemon juice.
 Sprinkle with seasonings.
 Bake, uncovered, at 375° for 15-20 minutes or until fish flakes easily with a fork.
-Yield: 2 servings.

 Nutrition Facts1 each: 353 calories, 25g fat (15g saturated fat), 163mg cholesterol, 507mg sodium, 8g carbohydrate (1g sugars, 1g fiber), 24g protein.

 Follow along as we show you how to make these fantastic recipes from our archive.

 This was amazing!!
 I made it with tilapia instead of flounder and a can of baby shrimp rather than the pound of shrimp.
 I will definitely make this again!!

 This is great.Very rich.Served it with salad and it toned down the richness.
 A keeper.

 Oct 25, 2009